scalar-labs/scalardb/docs/backup-restore.md

 ### Cosmos DB

-You can follow the [azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup#restore-account-portal) and change the default consistency to `STRONG` after restoring the backup.
+You can follow the [azure official guide](https://docs.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup#restore-account-portal).
+After restoring backups. change the default consistencies of the restored databases to `STRONG`
 It is recommended to use the mid-time of paused duration as a restore point as we explained earlier.

 ### DynamoDB